puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/mysql.md

 ## Review

 In this quest, you learned how to install and make configuration changes to a MySQL server.
-You also got an overview of how classes are organized withing the module structure and how their names within your Puppet manifests reflect this organization.
+You also got an overview of how classes are organized within the module structure and how their names within your Puppet manifests reflect this organization.